brayce1996/docker-lamp-stack/README.md

 you should run `docker-compose build` to rebuild and apply the changes to your images/containers.

-That is because docker-compose use **cache** to speed up, and without rebuilding the images will not apply changes.
+That is because docker-compose use **cache** to speed up, and it will not apply changes until rebuilding the images.

 ### Install php modules
 Most "default" modules are not loaded/installed in the php container